 A person appointed by the principal and approved by the VCAA to act as a supervisor for VCE external assessments.

 VCE external assessment

-Any set task that is assessed externally by the VCAA, including the General Achievement Test (GAT), and any written, electronic/digital, oral, aural or performance tasks taken under examination conditions.
+Any set task that is assessed externally by the VCAA, including any written, electronic/digital, oral, aural or performance tasks taken under examination conditions.

 Victorian Curriculum and Assessment Authority (VCAA)